74Thirsty/shopsaavy/README.md

-# SaavyShop Demo
+# Shop Saavy Demo

-SaavyShop is a full-stack retail showcase that pairs a modern React + Tailwind storefront with a password-protected administration workspace.
+Shop Saavy is a full-stack retail showcase that pairs a modern React + Tailwind storefront with a password-protected administration workspace.
 Store operators can manage inventory, edit landing page content, and now control the live site name without touching code or redeploying servers.

 ## Key Features